COMMENT: Uzbekistan’s constitutional reforms are for the people

 I have reviewed all the nearly 20,000 proposals so far myself.
 I will say nothing now suggesting support or opposition.
 But I will say I am dazzled by the breadth and depth of people’s engagement with the process.

 Our working group is reviewing all the proposals.
-A nation-wide information program is beginning, with TV programs and local meetings being prepared to get more people involved, and attract even more suggestions.
+A nation-wide information programme is beginning, with TV programmes and local meetings being prepared to get more people involved, and attract even more suggestions.

 Ultimately, we on the Commission will need to compile a report for the parliament, setting aside proposals which have no place in a constitution and finding appropriate language for those which do.
 The parliament will then review, debate and, we hope, pass the reforms, according to well-established procedures requiring a two-thirds vote.

 The current Constitution was drafted in 1992.
-At that time, we did not have SMS texts or interactive websites or Telegram then, and no ability to truly check the wishes of citizens.
+At that time, we did not have SMS texts or interactive websites or Telegram, and no ability to truly check the wishes of citizens.
 I could not possibly be more delighted that we have this ability today.

 Odiljon Tojiev is a member of the Constitutional Reform Commission and Deputy Speaker of the Legislative Chamber of Uzbekistan’s parliament, the Oliy Majlis